Apapa Port Complex: History

-A major factor that led to the creation of Apapa Port Complex was the completion of the Western railway with Lagos as the main terminus, thereafter, a need arose for a facility to load and discharge goods in either direction of Western Nigeria and the Northern provinces.
-But at the time, much of the natural harbours within Lagos were not conducive for ships due to the presence of a natural sandbar and heavy tides, this barrier sometimes caused goods to Lagos to be diverted to the calmer entrance of Forcados.
+A major factor that led to the creation of Apapa Port Complex was the completion of the Western railway with Lagos and coastal Yorubaland as the main terminus, thereafter, a need arose for a facility to load and discharge goods in either direction of Western Nigeria and the Northern provinces.
+But at the time, much of the natural harbours within Lagos used for trading for decades by the local Yoruba population were not conducive for modern ships due to the presence of a natural sandbar and heavy tides, this barrier sometimes caused goods to Lagos to be diverted to the calmer entrance of Forcados.
 In 1906, a large capital expenditure was budgeted for the dredging of Lagos harbor and the construction of two stone moles to facilitate access to ocean going vessels, in 1913, the engineering works were completed and ocean going shipping vessels had access to the Lagos harbour.
 In 1919, a 180-foot wharf was extended to Apapa, a location that had been decided will be the terminus for the Western railway.
 In 1926, following the completion of four berths totaling 1,800 ft in length, Apapa began to dominate the other wharves at Iddo and Lagos Island otherwise as Customs wharf in the shipment of export goods.
 Between 1928 and 1929, it handled 201,307 tonnes of exports goods, and between 1937 and 1938, Apapa wharf handled about 370,000 tonnes of cargo, in 1953, it handled close to 700,000 tonnes.
 After the end of World War II, additional engineering works led to the reclamation of land for ground facilities such as passenger terminals, cargo sheds and custom facilities.
 During this period, control of the port complex was diffused, the Marine department was in charge of maintaining passage, storage and berthing of ships, private shipping firms performed lightering services while the railway corporation also performed port operations at its terminus.

 The rise of movement of goods by road put a strain on the existing road infrastructure and a new outlet was constructed to link Apapa through Mushin to Ibadan and further up-north.

 Beginning in 1956, the newly formed NPA began to expand the number of berths within the complex, adding an additional six berthing space.
 This extension of the wharf was completed in 1961.
 A second extension was completed during the first national development plan between 1962 and 1968.
 The increased space caused the port to further lead in cargo handling and by the end of 1966, it handled a cargo load of 1.9 million tonnes.
 After the second extension, the land area of the wharf was about 100 hectares with the ability to handle twenty loading or discharging vessels at a time.
 A third extension along the Badagry creek was completed in 1979.
 The authorities created facilities for loading and discharging bulk cement and grains.